CatAvadani/plant-tracker-ui/README.md

 Leaf Care UI is a polished Next.js frontend for managing a personal plant collection.
 It connects to a .NET Web API with JWT authentication for plant CRUD, image upload, care logs, profile updates, and AI plant analysis.

+The Android app is the primary maintained Leaf Care client.
+Privacy and account-deletion information must remain consistent across this web client, Android, the .NET API, Mastra, and Google Play.

 ## Features

 - Public landing page with clear registration and login paths